What is it?

 Medications for diabetes (Antidiabetes drugs)

-Melatonin might increase blood sugar.
+There is some concern that melatonin might increase or decrease blood sugar.
 Diabetes medications are used to lower blood sugar.
-By increasing blood sugar, melatonin might decrease the effectiveness of diabetes medications.
+By affecting blood sugar, melatonin might decrease or increase the effectiveness of diabetes medications.
 Monitor your blood sugar closely.
 The dose of your diabetes medication might need to be changed.